s0md3v/Arjun/README.md

 You can delay the request by using the `-d` option as follows:

 `python3 arjun.py  -u https://api.example.com/endpoint --get -d 2`

+#### Including presistent data
+Let's say you have an API key that you need to send with every request, to tell Arjun to do that you can use the `--include` option as follows:

+`python3 arjun.py  -u https://api.example.com/endpoint --get --include 'api_key=xxxxx`

+OR

+`python3 arjun.py  -u https://api.example.com/endpoint --get --include '{"api_key":"xxxxx"}`

+To include multiple parameters, use `&` to seperate them or pass them as a valid json object.

 #### Adding HTTP Headers
 Using the `--headers` switch will open an interactive prompt where you can paste your headers.
 Press `Ctrl + S` to save and `Ctrl + X` to procced.